hasa-arc/WardGPT/README.md

 # WardGPT
-A special terminal-based work logger with timer, summaries, and payment estimates.

 Here’s a detailed, ready‑to‑use `README.md` – you can drop it straight into your repository.

-# WardGPT ⏱️

-A colourful terminal‑based work logger that helps you track tasks, measure hours, and calculate payments – all with built‑in Python and zero extra dependencies.
+WardGPT, A colourful, special terminal‑based work logger that helps you track tasks, measure hours, and calculate payments – all with built‑in Python and zero extra dependencies.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 [![Python 3.7+](https://img.shields.io/badge/Python-3.7%2B-blue)](https://www.python.org/)